Best way to connect macbook air to monitor?

 3. Click on Detect Displays.
 This should cause your Mac to see the external monitor.

-Psssssst : How to listen to fm radio on apple watch?
+Psssssst : How to block block callers on iphone?

 Can you convert Thunderbolt to HDMI?